Subanon people: Culture

 Traditionally, the education among Subanon people was limited to instruction by the timuay head to a future husband and wife regarding love, respect and treatment of each other, parents, and in-laws.
 With increasing modernization, many of the Subanon are already highly educated.
 Some have received bachelor's, master's and doctoral degrees in universities both local and abroad.
 Some are employed in the government.

 The Subanon do not practice division of labor based on gender.
 Men and women work in the fields together, and men can cook and care for the children when necessary.
 They have little social stratification.
 Everyone is equal in the Subanon community because everyone has the same family for several years if he cannot afford to pay the shamaya.
 It is considered a blessing to have more daughters than sons because the father will be able to recover the dowry he paid for his wife.
 There is a general belief that all human beings should marry.

 The tribe has no religion although it is believed that they had a holy book at one time.
 In marriage, the parents of the man look for a woman he will marry and both sets of parents set the wedding date.
 Polygamy and polyandry are practiced but separation is not allowed nor is marrying nearest relatives.
 When a couple wants to have only one or two children the wife, after giving birth, eats an herb called benayan.
 For birth spacing she eats two herbs, and if no more children are desired she eats more.
 Another type of birth control is practiced by the midwife who "manipulates" the woman after delivery.
 Various methods are practiced to predetermine a child's sex.
 Pregnant women must abide by many regulations including placing a piece of wood across her path before going in a doorway.
 It is considered a blessing to have more daughters than sons because the father will be able to recover the dowry he paid for his wife.
 There is a general belief that all human beings should marry.

 Language

+Subanon traditionally speak their own language of the same name.
+The languages has some dialects, most notably the Western Subanon dialect spoken in Zamboanga del Norte and Zamboanga Sibugay.
+Over the years however, Subanon have become fluent in Cebuano, Hiligaynon, Tagalog and to the some extent, Ilocano in addition to their own language.
+These languages were brought and introduced by these settlers from Cebu, Bohol, Siquijor, Negros, Panay, Tagalog-speaking regions, Central Luzon and Ilocandia, upon their arrival into Subanon homelands during the 19th and early 20th centuries, who in turn learned Subanon language upon contact with these indigenous tribe such as intermarriage.